 It is these integer indices into the C-list that serve as handles in Microsoft Windows or as descriptors in POSIX.
-The integers can be stored anywhere in the process's memory; however, they do not have any significance outside the process, and so cannot be used for interprocess communication or for persistent storage.
+The integers can be stored anywhere in the process's memory; however, they do not have any significance outside the process.
+From the vantage point of another process, the integer would just be a useless numerical value, not a means of accessing a capability.
+This means that the integer cannot be directly used to pass the capability through interprocess communication or retain it in persistent storage.
 In order to pass a capability from one process to another, you need to use a special system call.
 The sending process specifies the capability to send by its integer index, and the receiving process is notified of its newly acquired capability as an integer index.
 However, the receiving process will in general be given a different integer than the sending process sent, because the two processes each have their own C-lists.
 In POSIX systems, descriptors are sent using sendmsg and received using recvmsg.
+For example, this would allow a process that opened a file to pass the open file descriptor to a second process, which could then read the file.